Six Music Legends Worth Seeing in Las Vegas

 Backstreet Boys — Sphere

-During the summer months of July and August, legendary boy band, the Backstreet Boys, will have a residency at the Sphere, including all five of the original members.
-Due to such high demand, three more shows were added to the end of August, on August 22, 23 and 24.
+During the summer months of July and August, legendary boy band the Backstreet Boys, including all five original members, will have a residency at the Sphere.
+Due to such high demand, three more shows were added to the end of August (22, 23, 24).

 In addition to show tickets, you can purchase after-party tickets starting at just $58, where members of the band will be in attendance on Saturday nights.